 This article may contain affiliate links.
 If you purchase through these links, I may earn a small commission at no additional cost to yourself.
 This helps towards the upkeep of this website for which I am grateful.

-Here are six reasons why you should book a Norway Northern Lights cruise:
+Here are six reasons why you should book a Norwegian Northern Lights cruise:

 1. Experiencing the Northern Lights in Norway